one-pace/one-pace-wiki/timing-guide.md

 # 1. Grammar
 ## 1.1.
 Naming convention
 1) We only consider an update for the names if the pronunciation/ meaning changes.
-2) Recent Oda is King unless a loud majority hate it (and I mean hate, not mildly prefer another spelling).
+2) Recent Oda is king unless a loud majority hate it (not mildly prefer or are used to another spelling).
-3) If there is enough hate, we look to the Anime, Jump, official English versions for alternatives or come up with our own if we can't find a good one.
+3) If there is enough hate, we look to the anime, Jump, official English versions for alternatives or come up with our own if we can't find a good one.

 ### 1.1.1.
 Devil Fruits
 Translated to English, while keeping the double noun, like Rubber-Rubber Fruit.
 The hyphen is always present in the name of the fruit and attack.
 Furthermore, while Japanese names are translated, exceptions are made for specifically Japanese attacks such as Zoro's Onigiri or Katakuri's Mochi.

 - Chop-Chop Fruit
+- Flame-Flame Fruit
 - Flower-Flower Fruit
+- Magma-Magma Fruit
 - Memo-Memo Fruit
 - Mochi-Mochi Fruit
 - Rubber-Rubber Fruit
 - Soul-Soul Fruit
 - Smoke-Smoke Fruit
+- Quake-Quake Fruit

 ### 1.1.2.
 Characters
+Note: character names are usually in Japanese order.
+So Family name then Forename.
+E.G. It's Vinsmoke Sanji, not Sanji Vinsmoke.

 - Aladine
 - Avalo Pizarro
 - Beer VI